 - 1. Board Certified Behavior Analyst Core Coursework: EPY655, EPY656, EPY657, EPY658, EPY 659 and EPY660, for a total of 22 credits (total program is 30 credits) and 330 classroom hours of graduate level instruction (see Coursework below) in the following content areas and for the number of hours specified: - A. Concepts and Principles of Behavior Analysis 45 hours, - B. Philosophical Underpinnings of Behavior Analysis 45 hours, - C. Measurement, Data Display, and Interpretation; Experimental Design 60 hours, - D. Behavior Assessment -45 hours, - E. Behavior-Change Procedures; Selecting and Implementing Interventions -60 hours, - F. Personnel Supervision and Management -30 hours, - G. BACB Compliance code and Disciplinary Systems 45 hours. - 2.
 Complete an additional eight credits in Applied Behavior Analysis: EPY651, EPY652, and EPY653 (total of 30 credits).
 Students must pass a comprehensive examination in EPY 653 to pass the course and complete the program. - 3.
-Students whose work is of marginal quality, less than a B, in all M.S. in Applied Behavior Analysis courses or who demonstrate personal qualities that are not conducive to the role of Board Certified Behavior Analyst will not be recommended for continuation in the program. - 4.
+Students whose work is of marginal quality, less than a B, in all M.S. in Applied Behavior Analysis courses or who demonstrate personal qualities that are not conducive to the role of Board Certified Behavior Analyst will not be recommended for continuation in the program.
+Students must receive a "B" grade or better for the course to count towards graduation.
+Course grades of a "B-" or less must be repeated.
+EPY 653 requires the successful completion of all other ABA courses in sequence. - 4.
 Students are required to visit http://bacb.com regularly and keep up to date with all requirements to sit for the examination and become a Board Certified Behavior Analyst.
 Students are required to be knowledgeable about any and all licensure laws are requirements in that state in which he/she plans to practice.